mkondzie/STS/README.md

 ### trim files
 The trim_files directory contains threshold correction data for each discriminator of each channel of each ASIC of a given polarity.
 ### connectivity check files
 The conn_check_files directory contains txt files, one for each ASIC.
-The files include ADC values for each channel and the corresponding signal amplitude.
+The files include ADC values for each channel and the corresponding amplitude.
 ## Analysis macros
 ### trim adc
 The trim_adc.hxx and trim_adc.cxx files introduce the trim_adc class, which is responsible for reading raw data (txt files) and converting it into ROOT files for further analysis.